The 8 Best Proofpoint Competitors & Alternatives in 2026

 Securonix Drawbacks

 • Complex Alert Querying.
-Writing queries to search for alerts is notably tricky, complicating the process of monitoring and responding to potential issues [*].
+Writing queries to search for alerts is notably tricky, complicating the process of monitoring and responding to potential issues.
+The initial setup process also has a steep learning curve, and the user interface could be more intuitive [*].

 • Limited Suitability for Smaller Customers.
-The platform is primarily designed for large customers, making it less effective for smaller businesses [*].
+The platform is primarily designed for large customers with sophisticated security needs, making it less effective and potentially cost-prohibitive for smaller businesses [*].

 • Poor Customer Support.
-Despite the platform’s high customizability, the support offered is inadequate.
-Users experience long ticket response times, and interactions with support staff are often unhelpful and slow to resolve issues [*].
+Despite the platform’s high customizability, the support offered can be inconsistent.
+Some users experience long ticket response times, and interactions with support staff are sometimes unhelpful.
+Additionally, upgrades and updates have been known to break existing features or change implemented settings without notice [*].

 Overall, Teramind stands out as a preferable solution compared to Proofpoint for insider threat detection and prevention.
 Teramind’s suite of tools detects early signs of insider threats and ensures rapid response, minimizing potential damage.
 By integrating Teramind into your security stack, you can enhance your security posture significantly, safeguarding your critical assets from the inside out.